Identify the best Customer Service Representatives

 Informed by your candidate’s fit to the benchmark, the Predictive Index Interview Guides give structure to your interview, helping you uncover more about your candidate’s workplace behaviour.

-Asking structured interview questions early will help you identify key-traits of your candidates like their ability to
+Asking structured interview questions early will help you identify key-traits of your candidates like their ability to sell and provide customer support.

 ROOTED IN SCIENCE: THE PREDICTIVE INDEX VALIDITY STUDIES